ti-cortex-m4/demo-java-reactive-streams-old/code_examples.md

        public void request(long n) {
            logger.info("subscription.request: {}", n);

-           // By rule 3.9, while the Subscription is not cancelled, Subscription.request(long n) must signal onError with a IllegalArgumentException if the argument is <= 0. if ((n <= 0) && !cancelled.get()) {
+           // By rule 3.9, while the Subscription is not cancelled, Subscription.request(long) must signal onError with a IllegalArgumentException if the argument is <= 0. if ((n <= 0) && !cancelled.get()) {
                doCancel();
                subscriber.onError(new IllegalArgumentException("non-positive subscription request"));